Viola; July 14

 Violin; July 28, August 4

 New York based violinist and pedagogue Amy Schroeder has been hailed by the Washington Post as “an impressive artist whose playing combines imagination and virtuosity.”
 She has soloed with orchestras including the Buffalo Philharmonic, the Amherst Symphony, the Clarence Symphony, the Hilton Head Symphony, and the Greater Buffalo Youth Orchestra.
 As a founding member of the internationally acclaimed Attacca Quartet, Amy has soloed with the Spanish National Orchestra with composer John Adams conducting, and the Cabrillo Festival Orchestra with Marin Alsop conducting.
 Since its inception, the Attacca Quartet has won an array of awards including the grand prize in the Osaka International String Quartet Competition, the National Federation of Music Clubs Centennial Chamber Music Award, the Arthur Foote Award from the Harvard Musical Association, and the Lotos Prize in the Arts from the Stecher and Horowitz Foundation.
 The quartet has also held residencies in prestigious venues such as the Metropolitan Museum of Art, and currently at the Texas State University in San Marcos.
 They recently spent six years performing all 68 of Haydn’s string quartets, and are currently performing the Beethoven Cycle in venues around North America.
 Amy also performs regularly in the Schroeder Umansky Duo with her husband, cellist Felix Umansky.
 She recently joined the violin faculty at Vassar College and also maintains a private violin studio in New York City.
 Amy studied at the Juilliard School where she received Bachelor’s and Master’s degrees in Violin Performance as well as an Artist Diploma in String Quartet Studies.
 She is currently playing on a Fernando Gagliano violin made in 1771, on loan to her from the Five Partners Foundation.
 In New York, Amy teaches violin and piano to students of all ages, and in her spare time she enjoys composing, traveling with her husband, and scuba diving.
-This is her first appearance at the SLLMF.
+Amy has performed at the SLLMF since 2019.

 Viola; July 21, 28, August 4